Ion chromatography

-One of the primary advantages for the use of ion chromatography is only one interaction involved during the separation as opposed to other separation techniques; therefore, ion chromatography may have higher matrix tolerance.
+One of the primary advantages for the use of ion chromatography is that only one interaction is involved in the separation, as opposed to other separation techniques; therefore, ion chromatography may have higher matrix tolerance.
 Another advantage of ion exchange is the predictability of elution patterns (based on the presence of the ionizable group).
 For example, when cation exchange chromatography is used, certain cations will elute out first and others later.
 A local charge balance is always maintained.
-However, there are also disadvantages involved when performing ion-exchange chromatography, such as constant evolution with the technique which leads to the inconsistency from column to column.
+However, there are also disadvantages involved when performing ion-exchange chromatography, such as constant evolution of the technique which leads to the inconsistency from column to column.
 A major limitation to this purification technique is that it is limited to ionizable group.

 History

 Ion chromatography has advanced through the accumulation of knowledge over a course of many years.
 Starting from 1947, Spedding and Powell used displacement ion-exchange chromatography for the separation of the rare earths.
 Additionally, they showed the ion-exchange separation of 14N and 15N isotopes in ammonia.
 At the start of the 1950s, Kraus and Nelson demonstrated the use of many analytical methods for metal ions dependent on their separation of their chloride, fluoride, nitrate or sulfate complexes by anion chromatography.
 Automatic in-line detection was progressively introduced from 1960 to 1980 as well as novel chromatographic methods for metal ion separations.
 A groundbreaking method by Small, Stevens and Bauman at Dow Chemical Co. unfolded the creation of the modern ion chromatography.
 Anions and cations could now be separated efficiently by a system of suppressed conductivity detection.
 In 1979, a method for anion chromatography with non-suppressed conductivity detection was introduced by Gjerde et al. Following it in 1980, was a similar method for cation chromatography.

 As a result, a period of extreme competition began within the IC market, with supporters for both suppressed and non-suppressed conductivity detection.
 This competition led to fast growth of new forms and the fast evolution of IC.
 A challenge that needs to be overcome in the future development of IC is the preparation of highly efficient monolithic ion-exchange columns and overcoming this challenge would be of great importance to the development of IC.